OctopusDeploy/blog/README.md

 Please note the advice about [adding resources to your post](https://www.octopus.design/latest/brand/writing/blog-content-basics-WtUy91nY-WtUy91nY#section-adding-resources-to-your-post-12).

+You should also read our note on why [we don't use generated content on our websites](https://octopushq.atlassian.net/wiki/spaces/MAR/pages/2623767318).

 You'll also find some helpful links and information on the [PR template](https://github.com/OctopusDeploy/blog/blob/master/.github/pull_request_template.md#before-you-submit-your-post).

 If you're drafting a post that you need to keep private until it's ready for review, use the [internal blog drafts repo](https://github.com/OctopusDeploy/internal-blog-drafts).
 Transfer it to the public repo when it's ready for review.